PathogenicKatt/PathogenicKatt.github.io/_notes/intro-to-assembly.md

     - <code>jmp</code>, which will always jump to a location unconditionally.
     - The <code>jmp</code> instruction jumps the program to the label or specified location in its operand so that the program's execution is continued there.
     - Once a program's execution is directed to another location, it will continue processing instructions from that point.
     - The basic <code>jmp</code> instruction is unconditional, which means that it will always jump to the specified location, regardless of the conditions.
+    - unconditional jumps completely redirect execution - they don't execute any instructions between the jump and the target label!
     - This contrasts with **Conditional Branching instructions** that only jump if a specific condition is met:
 <table>
 <thead>